 The practice setting is private practice at the Oregon Shoulder Institute and Southern Oregon Orthopedics where the fellow will learn practice management as well as how to establish a research program in private practice if desired.

 Weekly indications conferences are conducted as well as monthly shoulder conferences (a mix of case-based conferences and evening journal clubs).
 The fellow is provided fully funded opportunities to attend 2 national shoulder conferences.

 We believe that research is an important part of both the educational process and central to the mission of the fellowship.
 Clinical outcomes are collected in an electronic database and several research projects are ongoing both within the Oregon Shoulder Institute and as part of multi-centered studies with national and international sites providing access to prospective data with over 2000 patients.
 An on-site research coordinator facilitates data collection.
 The fellow is provided with dedicated research time and expected to complete at least 2 research projects during the academic year.
-Although the fellowship is primarily private-practice based, fellows who desire academic positions will be well-qualified in this pursuit as they will have ample opportunity to perform more research as our institution contributes to an average of 20 publications per year.
+Although the fellowship is private-practice based, fellows who desire academic positions will be well-qualified in this pursuit as they will have ample opportunity to perform more research as our institution contributes to an average of 25 publications per year.
 Examples of our publications can be found here:

 Salary and Requirements: